Use cases

 A use-case set is a small group of posts that work through one question together.
 Each post stands on its own.
 Read in order, they make a more complete argument than any single post can carry.
 The last post in a set is the integrator: it ties the others together and states the line plainly.

 The first set covers MX, blockchain, NFTs, and cryptocurrency.
 It is the question that comes up most often when MX is introduced to people who have seen the blockchain wave already, and it deserves a plain answer.
+The standalone posts that follow cover specific buyer scenarios where MX changes the operational picture.

 MX and the blockchain world